 New York Times Magazine contributing writer Robin Marantz Henig traveled to Harvard and the University of Maryland for a story on the biology of anxiety.
 Alongside top developmental psychologists, she watched research videos on infant temperament dating back to the 1970s and 1980s, then used the videos to set scenes that would bring to life the scientists’ quest to trace anxiety’s developmental course.
 “Understanding the Anxious Mind” appeared in The New York Times Magazine on September 29, 2009.

-Here, Henig tells TON co-founder Jeanne Erdmann the story behind the story:
+Here, Henig tells TON co-founder Jeanne Erdmann the story behind the story.
+(This interview has been edited for length and clarity.)

 How did you find the story idea?